Explore Dynamic Strength → Strength that moves

 Step training has existed for decades.

-Recently, instructors like Julius Burphy have brought choreographed step back into public attention with Stepperton—hip-hop and Afrobeat routines set to modern music.
-His TikTok classes, filmed in Manchester, now reach millions of viewers.
+Recently, instructors like Julius Burphy have brought choreographed step back into public attention with Stepperton — hip-hop and Afrobeat routines set to modern music.

 The music has changed.
 The structure hasn't.